 Though a frittata is extremely simple to prepare there are several variations of preparation, which comes down to ingredients.
 Below I’ve listed out the guidelines for each, which are baked frittatas, stovetop frittatas, and stove-to-oven.

-The baked frittata is one of the simplest forms of preparing the delicious eggy dish.
+A baked frittata is one of the simplest forms of preparing a delicious eggy dish.
 This method doesn’t require much attention and is often cooked in a baking dish or muffin tin.
 Prep your ingredients and place them in a greased baking dish to cook in the oven.